Twisted cubics on cubic fourfolds and stability conditions: Wall-crossing and stability for twisted cubic curves

 \section{Wall-crossing and stability for twisted cubic curves}

 The aim of this section is to prove Theorem \ref{thm:maintwistedcubic}.
 Firstly, we compute the walls and the twisted Chern character up to degree two of possible destabilizing objects for $E_C$ with respect to $\sigma_{\alpha,-1}$.
 Secondly, we characterize semistable objects in the heart with negative rank and zero discriminant.
 This is fundamental to recover the destabilizing objects by their Chern character.
-In the third part, we show that, crossing the first wall, we need to consider the projection $E_C'$ in the Kuznetsov component in order to preserve the stability.
+In the third part, we show that, $E_C$ are stable with respect to $\sigma_{\alpha,-1}$ for $\alpha$ large (Proposition \ref{stab_alphalarge}).
+This gives us the starting point for wall crossing.
+To cross the first wall, we need to consider the projection $E_C'$ in the Kuznetsov component in order to preserve the stability.
 Then, we prove that $E_C'$ remains stable after the other walls.
 Finally, we discuss the stability after the second tilt, and we relate the moduli space which parametrizes these stable objects to the LLSvS eightfold.